Precedence-Constrained Decision Trees and Coverings: Decision Trees via Covering Problems

 \subsection{Precedence Constrained Average Case Decision Tree}

-We start with few observations that will be used for a lower bound on an optimal solution. \begin{observation} If $D$ is a decision tree for a $\ProblemPCACDT$, then $\COSTA\br{D}=\sum_{v\in V(D)}\spr{\cH_v}$. \end{observation} Observation~\ref{obs:dec-tree-averaging} allows us to decompose the cost criterion as follows. \begin{observation} Let $D$ be any decision tree for an instance of $\ProblemPCACDT$ and let $S=\tests{D}{v}$ for any node $v$ of $D$.
+Here, the analysis becomes more involved, since in order to compare the cost of our solution with the cost of sepcover, rather then just comparing the size of sepcover with the cost of our solution, we need to take into account the contribution of each test to the objective function.
+We start with few observations. \begin{observation} If $D$ is a decision tree for a $\ProblemPCACDT$, then $\COSTA\br{D}=\sum_{v\in V(D)}\spr{\cH_v}$. \end{observation} Observation~\ref{obs:dec-tree-averaging} allows us to decompose the cost criterion as follows. \begin{observation} Let $D$ be any decision tree for an instance of $\ProblemPCACDT$ and let $S=\tests{D}{v}$ for any node $v$ of $D$.
 Then,